laravel/docs/helpers.md

 <a name="method-rescue"></a>
 #### `rescue()` {#collection-method}

 The `rescue` function executes the given Closure and catches any exceptions that occur during its execution.
-All exceptions that are caught will be sent to your [exception handler](/docs/{{version}}/errors#the-exception-handler)'s `report` method; however, the request will continue processing:
+All exceptions that are caught will be sent to your [exception handler](/docs/{{version}}/errors#the-exception-handler); however, the request will continue processing:

     return rescue(function () {
         return $this->method();